alicemhandley/belly-button-challenge/README.md

 References:
 Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
 Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links to an external site.

+Resources used to help me write the code in app.js:
 git.bootcampcontent.com/University-of-Adelaide
 ChatGTP
 github.com/JeremyTallant